Skip to Content

 The Tiger Mountain Trail is 14.5 miles long and will take you all day to complete, but it’s a must for avid hikers.
 If you’re looking for something shorter, check out the Chirico Trail (4.5 miles), which leads to Poo Poo Point—named after steam whistle sounds that used to be heard in the area.

-RELATED: 45 Outdoorsy Things to Do in Seattle, Washington!
+RELATED: 45 Outdoorsy Things to Do in Seattle

 4. Chase Waterfalls (Our Favorite Seattle Day Trip!)